Federal Direct LoanPage address: http://www.mnsu.edu/campushub/loans/federaldirect/

 IMPORTANT: The Federal Direct Loan complies to both Satisfactory Academic Progress Standards (SAPS) criteria as well as the Family Education Rights and Privacy Act (FERPA).

 Federal Direct Loans are administered by the federal government.
 There are two different types of Federal Direct Loans; Subsidized and Unsubsidized.
 It is very important to understand the differences between these two.

-As of 7/1/2014, interest rate is 4.66% for Federal Direct Subsidized and Unsubsidized Loans for undergraduate students, and 6.21% for Federal Direct Unsubsidized Loans for graduate and professional students; graduate and professional students are not eligible to receive Direct Subsidized Loans.
+As of 7/1/2018, interest rate for the 2018-2019 school year is 5.05% for Federal Direct Subsidized and Unsubsidized Loans for undergraduate students, and 6.6% for Federal Direct Unsubsidized Loans for graduate and professional students; graduate and professional students are not eligible to receive Direct Subsidized Loans.

 There is a six-month grace period on both the Subsidized and Unsubsidized Federal Direct Loans.
 The grace period is the first six months after a student has dropped below 1/2 time enrollment, graduates or withdraws from higher education.
 During the grace period, students are not required to repay their Subsidized Federal Direct Loan, but they are encouraged to continue interest payments on their Unsubsidized Federal Direct Loan.
 Once the six-month grace period has expired, the student begins repayment on both the Subsidized and Unsubsidized Federal Direct Loans.